MStan123/NLP/README.md

 5) Building own NLTK corpus

 During developing these methods have been used "ru_syntagrus-ud-dev.conllu" treebank dataset, where each sentense was parsed from different sources and each word was tagged by pos, lemmas, morphology feature and Universal Dependencies(UD) syntax.
-Really dataset consists of more than 1 million raws of parsed sentenses.(130 MB)
+Real dataset consists of more than 1 million raws of parsed sentenses.(130 MB)